 The Nonprofit Resource Center at the Carnegie Library of Pittsburgh is part of a nationwide network of grants-information libraries.
-It is an affiliate of The Nonprofit Resource Center, a national clearinghouse for information on philanthropic giving headquartered in New York City.
-The library's collection includes books, periodicals and pamphlets about:
+It is a Funding Information Network partner of the Foundation Center, a national clearinghouse for information on philanthropic giving headquartered in New York City.
+The library's collection includes books, periodicals and databases with information on:

-Grants and Funding Organizations Philanthropy Proposal Writing Nonprofit Management Fundraising Volunteerism A sample e of directory, index, book and periodical ti tles i ncludes: Directory of Pennsylvania Foundations National Directory of Corporate Giving The Foundation Directory Getting Funded: A Complete Guide to F Foundation Grants Index Proposal Writing Foundation Fundamentals The Proposal Writer's Swipe File The Non profit Resource Center also: Offers low-cost seminars on a variety of topics related to grantwriting and grantseeking Has annual reports from local and national foundations Monthly e-news (log on to web site below to register)
+Grants and Funding Organizations Philanthropy Proposal Writing Nonprofit Management Fundraising Volunteerism A sample of directory, index, book and periodical titles includes: The Foundation Directory Program Evaluation & Performance Measurement National Directory of Corporate Giving The Grantseeker's Guide to Winning Proposals The Chronicle of Philanthropy ☐ The Foundation Center's Guide to Proposal Writing The No nprofit Resource Center also: Offers low-cost seminars on a variety of topics related to grantwriting, fundraising, etc. Publishes free monthly eNewsletter (log on to web site below to register)